Languages of Singapore

-The official languages of Singapore are English, Mandarin Chinese, Malay and Tamil, with the lingua franca between Singaporeans being English, the de facto main language in daily, governmental, legal, trade and commercial affairs.
-Among themselves, Singaporeans often speak Singlish, an English creole arising from centuries of contact between Singapore's multi-ethnic and multilingual society and its legacy of being a British colony.
-Linguists formally define it as Singapore Colloquial English.
-A multitude of other languages are also used in Singapore.
-They consist of several varieties of languages under the families of the Austronesian, Dravidian, Indo-European and Sino-Tibetan languages.
-The Constitution of Singapore states that the national language of Singapore is Malay.
-This plays a symbolic role, as Malays are constitutionally recognised as the indigenous peoples of Singapore, and it is the government's duty to protect their language and heritage.
-(Note: "The national language shall be the Malay language and shall be in the Roman script …" (Constitution of the Republic of Singapore, PART XIII).)
-This is also largely due to Singapore's geographical location in the Malay Archipelago.
+The official languages of Singapore are English, Mandarin Chinese, Malay and Tamil.
+Spoken natively by the majority of Singaporeans, English is the de facto main language in daily, governmental, legal, trade and commercial affairs.
+Among themselves, Singaporeans often speak Singlish, a contact language arising from centuries of contact between Singapore's multi-ethnic and multilingual society and its legacy as a British colony.
+The Constitution of Singapore designates Malay as the national language of Singapore.
+This plays a symbolic role as Malays are constitutionally recognised as the indigenous peoples of Singapore, and is also largely due to Singapore's geographical location in the Malay Archipelago.

-The three languages other than English were chosen to correspond with the major ethnic groups present in Singapore at the time: Mandarin Chinese had gained pre-eminent status (over the Southern Chinese dialects of the overseas Chinese) since the introduction of Chinese-medium schools; Malay was deemed the "most obvious choice" for the Malay community; and Tamil for the largest Indian ethnic group in Singapore, in addition to being "the language with the longest history of education in Malaysia and Singapore".
+In the early years, the lingua franca of the island was Bazaar Malay (Melayu Pasar), a creole of Malay and Chinese, the language of trade in the Malay Archipelago.
+English gained prominence during the British rule of Singapore as the language of government, law and business.
+Upon independence, English became the official medium of instruction across all levels of education in Singapore due to the country's heavy reliance on international trade, commerce and finance, thus displacing Malay as the common language.
+The three languages other than English were chosen to correspond with the major ethnic groups present in Singapore at the time: Mandarin Chinese had gained pre-eminent status with the overseas Chinese since the introduction of Chinese-medium schools; Malay was deemed the "most obvious choice" for the Malay community; and Tamil for the largest Indian ethnic group in Singapore.
 In 2009, more than 20 languages were identified as being spoken in Singapore, reflecting a rich linguistic diversity in the city.
 Singapore's historical roots as a trading settlement gave rise to an influx of foreign traders, and their languages were slowly embedded in Singapore's modern day linguistic repertoire.

-In the early years, the lingua franca of the island was Bazaar Malay (Melayu Pasar), a creole of Malay and Chinese, the language of trade in the Malay Archipelago.
-While it continues to be used among many on the island, especially Singaporean Malays, Malay has now been displaced by English.
-English became the lingua franca due to British rule of Singapore, and was made the main language upon Singaporean independence.
-Thus, English is the official medium of instruction in schools, and is also the main language used in formal settings such as in government departments and the courts.
-According to Singaporean President Halimah Yacob during her 2018 speech, "Through the education system, we adopted a common working language in English."
-English was chosen as the medium of instruction in education due to Singapore's heavy reliance on international trade, international commerce, international finance, foreign direct investment, along with the onshoring of multinational corporations and associated innovation economics, for its economic input and output, procuring and providing goods and services from and to the global marketplace.